Qwaz/cryptomato/README.md

 # Cryptomato

-Cryptomato, is an interactive platform that grants students a unique opportunity to learn and exercise fundamental cryptanalysistechniques through hands-on experiences of designing andimplementing attacks.
+_Cryptomato_ is an interactive platform that grants students a unique opportunity to learn and exercise fundamental cryptanalysistechniques through hands-on experiences of designing andimplementing attacks.

-Cryptomato is developed as a course project of Georgia Tech CS6260 Applied Cryptography.
+_Cryptomato_ is developed as a course project of Georgia Tech CS6260 Applied Cryptography.

 ## Development